Fast quantum algorithm for differential equations

 \begin{lemma} controlled-$U^\pm$ with $U^\pm$ in Eq.~\eqref{eq:Udecomp} can be executed by $\mathcal{O}(n)$ Toffoli, one- and two-qubit gates, and $n$ ancilla qubits. \end{lemma}

-The block-encoding \textsc{qmi} can be constructed using existent QLSAs~\cite{CKS17,GSL+19,MRT+21} by $\mathcal{O}(\kappa_p\log(\kappa_p/\varepsilon))$ calls to a block-encoding of $A_p$; see Appendix~\ref{apx:detailedComplexity}.
-We use $A_p= PWAW^T P$ and construct, in Appendix~\ref{apx:BEncode_Ap}, a block-encoding of $A_p$ by one use of the block-encoding of~$A$ and $\mathcal{O}(n^2)$ gates.
+The block-encoding \textsc{qmi} can be constructed using existent QLSAs~\cite{CKS17,GSL+19} by $\mathcal{O}(\kappa_p\log(\kappa_p/\varepsilon))$ calls to a block-encoding of $A_P$; see Appendix~\ref{apx:detailedComplexity}.
+We use $A_P= PWAW^\dagger P$ to construct a block-encoding of $A_P$ by one use of the block-encoding of~$A$, and $\mathcal{O}(n^2)$ gates (Appendix~\ref{apx:BEncode_Ap}).
 This block-encoding and $\kappa_p\in \mathcal{O}(1)$ in our application yield Lemma~\ref{lemma:qmi}.
-We also show, in Appendix~\ref{apx:qlsa}, that the bounded condition number could also be used to improve the complexity of existent QLSAs.
+We remark that the bounded condition number can also be used to improve the complexity of existent QLSAs (see Appendix~\ref{apx:qlsa}).

 \begin{lemma} The \textsc{qmi} in Eq.~\eqref{eq:qmi} can be executed by $\mathcal{O}(\log(1/\varepsilon))$ uses of the block-encoding of~$A$ and $\mathcal{O}(n^2)$ gates. \end{lemma}